At the grassroots

 Traditional weaver with a fiercely independent spirit.
 Her pouches are quite popular at sales.

-Team Karikkadav
+In Karikkadav

 Along a tributary of Karuvannur river that flows down from the Parambikulam slopes is a small community of Malayar people.
 They share their forest domain with the Kadar in the neighbouring village of Anapantham.
 The access to Karikkadav is through degraded forests interspersed with a drab rubber plantation landscape.
 One can still spot sambar deer and the stunning Malabar Trogon on wild trails around the village.
 The women’s group here is into production of beeswax soaps and rubs, herbal hair oils and wild food preserves and pickles.